eagronin/credit-card-fraud-analyze/README.md

 C = 0.0621
 ```

-The following function visualizes the results from the grid search:
+The following function visualizes the results from the grid search by drawing a heatmap shown in the [next section](https://eagronin.github.io/credit-card-fraud-report/):

 ```python
 def GridSearch_Heatmap(scores):